 save your hand, and share it with others.

-Michele Egger, Innovation Operations, Chevron Corporation
+Michele Egger, Chevron, Innovation Operations

 Personality Poker is both enlightening and engaging.
 It’s a great exercise for any organization to inject some excitement while learning how to create functional teams.”